stierma1/free-background-remover/README.md

 - **options**: An object containing configuration options.
   - **onnxModel**: Path to the ONNX model file.
+  - **onnxModelProfile**: The model profile that will be used to shape the input tensor and image.
   - **dither**: Dithering method for post-processing masks.

 #### Methods